svrless/svrless/README.md

     $ svrless

-    # uncomment the posts resource in routes
+    # uncomment the resources in routes

     $ ruby config/routes.rb